 4:00 – 5:30 Keynote Address: Michael Kremer, “ ‘Animals, Infants and Idiots’: The Exclusion of Intellectual Disability in Gilbert Ryle’s Philosophy of Mind”

 Prior conferences focused on Well-Being (2018), Civic Studies (2017), Attention (2016), Philosophy of Race (2015), Consciousness (2014), Philosophy of Biology (2013), and Experimental Philosophy (2012).
 The 2020 meeting will be at the University of Mississippi in Oxford, MS. The theme will be “Astrobiology: Philosophical Issues and Implications.”
 The conference will be held in conjunction with the 2020 meeting of SSoCIA – the Society for Social and Conceptual Issues in Astrobiology.
-That meeting will run March 19-22 of 2020, and the keynote speakers will be Simon Conway Morris of Cambridge University and Seth Shostak of SETI.
+That meeting will run March 26-29 of 2020, and the keynote speakers will be Simon Conway Morris of Cambridge University and Seth Shostak of SETI.
+The call for papers can be found here.